PaulinaGacek/App-programming-language/doc/doc.md

 - `sinus` (SIN)
 - `cosinus`(COS)

-We were able to implement most of this part of the plan, respecting parentheses in the order of operations were left in the realm of language development plans.
+We wanted to add brackets to our language as well but for now it is the plan for the future.

 ### _Conditional statements_
 We wanted to provide the user with access to the classic `IF` conditional statement.
 In order to achieve this goal, we had to provide comparison operations for the full convenience of using